About the CTSA Program

-In 2012, the NIH commissioned the Institute of Medicine (IOM) to assemble an ad hoc expert committee to evaluate the CTSA program.
-Committee members reviewed existing evaluations and stakeholder input, and sought input through public workshops and other means.
-In June 2013, the IOM committee released its report.
-Read the NCATS Director’s Statement about the report.
+In 2012, NIH commissioned the Institute of Medicine (IOM) to assemble an ad hoc expert committee to evaluate the CTSA program.
+Committee members reviewed existing evaluations and stakeholder input, and they sought input through public workshops and other means.
+In June 2013, the IOM committee released its report, and NCATS Director Christopher P. Austin, M.D., issued a statement in response.